badsyntax/react-seed/README.md

 ## What you get

+* React 0.13
-* Compilation of ES6 & jsx to ES5
+* Compilation of ES6 & JSX to ES5
 * Jest testing framework
 * Browserify bundling
 * Sass & CSS bundling